Case Study — IC5

 From there I designed the full quest flow: a series of beats built around collecting items associated with her brother, puzzle moments incorporating two of the early followers, combat placement, and a final set-piece culminating in a viking funeral pyre.
 The pyre sequence was designed specifically around VR physicality — placing her brother's items onto the boat, using a follower ability to launch it into the water, then grabbing a bow, lighting the arrow tip on a nearby flame, and shooting it at the boat.
 Every step is a physical action the player performs, not a cutscene they watch.

-I built the blockout into the existing level, iterated on pacing and timing until the beats felt right, collaborated with the writer on shield maiden monologue VO to carry the emotional weight of the moment, and polished it through to final.
+I built the blockout into the existing level, iterated on pacing and timing until the beats felt right, collaborated with the writer on Ingrid’s monologue VO to carry the emotional weight of the moment, and polished it through to final.

-Quest flow — puzzle/combat/collect rhythm repeating three times, each loop adding an item and a piece of backstory, building to the funeral pyre set-piece
+Quest flow — puzzle/combat/collect rhythm repeating four times, each loop adding an item and a piece of backstory, building to the funeral pyre set-piece

 The results